 Are Mini-Splits Worth the Cost?

-- Spaces you don’t use very frequently.
+- Areas you aren’t in very frequently.

 - Rooms with hot and cold spots.

-- Costly electric heat from baseboards, wall heaters or radiators.
+- Pricey electric heat from baseboards, wall heaters or radiators.

-- Older residences that don’t have ductwork due to radiator or baseboard heat.
+- Older homes that don’t have ductwork due to radiator or baseboard heat.

-Our Professionals Can Handle All Your Mini-Split Installation Needs
+Our Pros Can Handle All Your Mini-Split Installation Needs